Get

 Scent: Cucumber & Aloe

-Hepper Pet Cologne Spray is a water-based spray, which means it is gentle on your dog’s skin, so it is suitable even for dogs with sensitive skin, and it can be used regularly to freshen them up.
+Hepper Pet Cologne Spray is a water-based spray, which means it’s gentle on your dog’s skin, so it is suitable even for dogs with sensitive skin, and it can be used regularly to freshen them up.
 The water-based formula is also non-greasy, so it won’t leave your dog’s coat looking oily and it won’t cause any matting.

 The formula helps with smooth brushing, which means it can effectively control knots, too.
 It uses cucumber and aloe as natural scents, helping rid your pup of that dirty dog smell.

-The formula is free from sulfates, silicone, parabens, and alcohol so it really is gentle on the skin while being tough on smells.
+The formula is free from sulfates, silicone, parabens, and alcohol so it is gentle on the skin while being tough on smells.
 This, combined with the pleasant and refreshing aromas of cucumber and aloe, makes it the best overall dog deodorizing spray.

 At Dogster, we’ve admired Hepper for many years and decided to take a controlling ownership interest so that we could benefit from the outstanding designs of this cool pet company!